pivotal-cf/docs-pks/troubleshoot-issues.hbs.md

 **Explanation**

-TKGI administrators can allocate floating IP pool IP addresses in a Network Profile configuration.
+{{ vars.product_short }} administrators can allocate floating IP pool IP addresses in a Network Profile configuration.
-The TKGI control plane allocates IP addresses from the floating IP pool without accounting for the IPs allocated using Network Profiles.
+The {{ vars.product_short }} control plane allocates IP addresses from the floating IP pool without accounting for the IPs allocated using Network Profiles.

 **Workaround**

-TKGI allocates IP addresses starting from the beginning of a floating IP pool range.
+{{ vars.product_short }} allocates IP addresses starting from the beginning of a floating IP pool range.
 When configuring a Network Profile, allocate IP addresses starting at the end of the floating IP pool range instead of those at the beginning.

 <hr>